Equilibrium states for partially hyperbolic maps with one-dimensional center: Preliminary concepts

 \begin{definition} Given a foliation $\mathcal{F}$ of $\mathbb{R}^n$, with $d_\mathcal{F}$ the distance along the leaves, we say that $\mathcal{F}$ is \emph{quasi-isometric} if there are constants $a, b > 0$ such that, for every $y \in \mathcal{F}(x)$,

 \end{definition}

 If the foliation $\mathcal{F}$ is uniformly continuous, we can take $b=0$ in the above definition.

 For special Anosov endomorphisms, quasi-isometry is guaranteed by the existence and the properties of a conjugacy between the map $f$ and a linear one, and we cover such conjugacy in the next subsection.
-For systems with partial hyperbolicity, quasi-isometry is the main ingredient to guarantee dynamical coherence \cite{brin2003dynamical}, and it is important as well to our proofs in this work.
+For systems with partial hyperbolicity, quasi-isometry of the stable and unstable leaves implies dynamical coherence \cite{brin2003dynamical}.
+This geometric property is important as well to our uniqueness result.